newjersey/dhs-oneapp/docs/DFD_Validations/validations-and-required-fields-fromDFD.md

 ### 3. All SSNs must have standard formatting and validation
 ### 4. All Phone numbers must have standard formatting and validation
 ### 4. After the Review screen has been reached all screens and upon clicking Update to alter any of the items on the Review screen except the Application Information screen must have an option to return directly to the Review screen.
+### 5. First name and last name fields must be 25 characters or less (This will match FAMIS)
+### 6. A client is required to fill out the only first two screens within NJOneApp.
+### 7. A client can skip around the online application and fill out only what they have at that time.
+Example: Client fills out first screen, second screen, and Income screen then submits.
+### 8. The worker portal must include the workers userid on the submit screen when the worker signs for the client.
+This userid must be validated against the userid enter during initial signin.
+### 9. The worker portal gives the worker the ability to open directly into the Applicant Information screen, but the worker must initially authenticate to use the worker portal system.<br><br>

 # *Authentication*